Norwich House, The Green, Martham

 Norwich House has stood centrally in the village for over two centuries on the north side of the village green.
 Part of it was a shop for many years but today it is a family home.

 Who built Norwich House and how did it get its name?
 There is no record of who built the house or how it got its name.
 Martham does not have one great family associated with it that may have had the resources to build such a fine house in the centre of the village.
 But there have been several well-to-do farming families who lived in the village during the late 18th to mid 19th centuries.
-In this category fall families like the Creaseys, Garnhams and Purdys who were inter-married and as we shall come to see were all associated in some way with Norwich House.
+In this category fall families like the Creaseys, Garnhams and Purdys who inter-married and as we shall come to see were all associated in some way with Norwich House.

 1812 Inclosure Award